Harrison-Wright-PAR/ResxTranslator-AI/README.md

-# ResxTranslator
+# ResxTranslator AI
-Translates entire resx files or individual bits of text to multiple languages.
+Translates entire resx files or individual bits of text to multiple languages using AWS Bedrock with Claude 3.5 Sonnet.

+## Prerequisites

+- AWS account with access to Amazon Bedrock
+- Claude 3.5 Sonnet model enabled in your AWS region
+- AWS credentials configured locally (via AWS CLI, environment variables, or IAM roles)
+- Appropriate IAM permissions for `bedrock:InvokeModel`

 There are four main tabs